 Partners: International Synergies and Birmingham City Council

-Birmingham is one of the first cities to adopt a pro-active industrial symbiosis approach to develop a medium and long-term strategy for sustainable economic development for the Tyseley Environmental Enterprise Zone (TEEZ).
+Birmingham was one of the first cities to adopt a pro-active industrial symbiosis approach to develop a medium and long-term strategy for sustainable economic development for the Tyseley Environmental Enterprise Zone (TEEZ).

 Birmingham City Council commissioned International Synergies to undertake an analysis of infrastructure and resource flows in TEEZ applying industrial symbiosis methodology to devise a short, medium and long-term plan for economic regeneration.